mapbox/tile-count/README.md

     lon,lat,count

-The input is first streamed into the internal format specified below and then sorted and merged into the same format in quadkey order, with adjacent duplicates summed.
+The input is first streamed into the internal format specified below (minus the header) and then sorted and merged into the same format in quadkey order, with adjacent duplicates summed.